(Image by www.adrianalfordphotography.com)

 So I’m back from Cherry Blossom gazing in Japan and wow(!) what an amazing place that is for a number of different reasons.
 Will elaborate more in a coming post but for now, I just wanted to show you my latest breakfast-on-the-run creation.

-Well it’s just amazing to me how these things are totally around out there, but they don’t sink into my brain until I am ready to listen to it.
+It’s just amazing to me how these things are totally around out there, but they don’t sink into my brain until I am ready to listen to it.